elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

         (Decode.field "username" Decode.string)
 ```

-For our update section, we'll add a new `FetchPlayersList` action, and take the
+For our `Msg` type, we'll add `FetchPlayersList` and take the same approach we
-same approach we did for our games.
-We add our type first, and then we fill out
+did for our games.
+We add to the `Msg` type, and then fill out the `case`
-the `case` expression inside the `update` function with the following:
+expression inside the `update` function with the following:

 ```elm
 type Msg